pentandra/lifepreserver/content/blog/opening-knowledge/index.markdown

 and bolts of _knowledge creation_.
 The way papers are currently written, authors attempt to pull together elements from their experience in order to share something intelligible.
 Without fail, important elements end up getting left out or forgotten.
-The writing process filters information that the author deems irrelevant to the problem at hand or tacitly understood by the intended audience.
+And the writing process filters information that the author deems irrelevant to the problem at hand or tacitly understood by the intended audience.
 Beyond that, our systems of citations are rooted in a two-dimensional world, and have not been able grow beyond this limitation.
 Footnotes seem to be the best tool that we currently have to describe the connections between pieces of information, but are lousy at preserving the context and meaning of those connections.
 There are huge opportunities here to improve the quality of the research experience.

 Scholarship is currently assumed to be the domain of the scholarly elite.
 [In the future], we see research as part of the everyday life of many types of